Russolves/Cpp-basicconfig-cmake/README.md

 # C-basicconfig-cmake
-Boilerplate template code for configuring C++ basic configuration on VS code, and cmake
+Boilerplate code for configuring C++ and CMake basic configuration on VS code

 ## **Table of Contents**